aedans/Quartz/README.md

 The compiler is written in purely functional [Kotlin](https://kotlinlang.org/) using [Kategory](https://github.com/kategory/kategory), and the standard library is written in Java.
 As the language matures, the compiler and the standard library will be rewritten in Quartz, until they are entirely self-hosting.

+There are also plans to compile to JavaScript, and possibly even native.

 Building
 --------